-In April 2019, my friend Kathi and I hit the road to complete one of the most beautiful drives in the world: Scotland’s North Coast 500.
+In April I hit the road to complete one of the most spectacular drives in the world: Scotland’s North Coast 500.

 The North Coast 500 is Scotland’s answer to Route 66, and takes you through some of Scotland’s most dramatic scenery.
 Beginning and ending in the capital of the Scottish Highlands, Inverness, this epic road trip takes you on a circuit over 500-ish miles around Scotland’s coast.

 This wasn’t my first visit to the north-west; in 2018 I solo-hiked the length of Scotland, so I was familiar with the area.
 I knew just how beautiful the north-west is, so I thought I knew what to expect.

 I was wrong- seeing this area by car was a completely different experience!
 I expected that there would be the odd highlight, but the scenery is consistent and there are plenty of places to visit on the North Coast 500.

 I compiled a summary of our adventure, including the North Coast 500 highlights you can’t miss.

 This article contains affiliate links that I gain a small commission from at no extra cost to you.
 This helps me with the upkeep of this site so I can continue providing you with great free travel advice!

 Summary of our Accommodation on the North Coast 500

 Sea views from Gairloch Sands Youth Hostel

 Day 1: Inverness Youth Hostel